 - Color planning within a painting (using the power of underpainting and complementary colors) Many ‘traditional’ workshops and teaching gets bogged down in the complexities of color and paint, this isn’t strictly necessary for painting great paintings, find out why.

 - Freeing up color – methods for adapting the colors in a subject to create a stronger painting.

 - Getting to know paint – Acrylic, and oil.
 Ways to approach each medium.

-- Optionally to in interested students, Angus will have a break out lesson and demo teaching how he uses a computer, (or tablet), to plan a painting and make color choices.
+- Optionally to interested students, Angus will have a break out lesson and demo teaching how he uses a computer, (or tablet), to plan a painting and make color choices.

 - ‘Tricks’ and Training